Undergraduate Student Resources

 From advising and tutoring to funding and career services, there are resources available to make the student experience as productive, supportive and enjoyable as possible.
 Learn more about our scholarships and aid, departmental honors and summer institutes for undergraduates.

 Many of our majors in Psychology and Cognitive Neuroscience find that participating in a research project, community service internship, or other fieldwork experience guides and enhances their career choices after graduation and improves their success if they apply to graduate school.
-Undergraduate students interested in such opportunities can click here (PDF) for more information.
+Undergraduate students interested in such opportunities can click view our guide (PDF) for more information.

-Students are encouraged to review the PSYC 3591/4591 opportunites for spring 2021 and plan accordingly.
-Click here (PDF) to view the instructors sponsoring independent research and thier coresponding area of focus.
+Students are encouraged to review the PSYC 3591/4591 opportunities for the upcoming semester and plan accordingly.
+View the list of instructors (PDF) sponsoring independent research and their corresponding area of focus.

 The Honors Program in Psychological and Brain Sciences provides undergraduate students with additional opportunities for specialized and advanced study, including an honors seminar and an internship.
 Submit completed applications to the Psychological and Brain Sciences Department main office.